olga-demidko/documentation/docs/guide/introduction/deployment-options.md

 * Organizations that cannot open a port in the firewall for inbound traffic.
 The Repeater enables scans to run from either NeuraLegion’s SaaS or private cloud offerings.
 * Users who must run a local scan on their machine without deploying the target application.

+> [!WARNING|label:Important]
-!> **Important:** In order to function properly, the Repeater must have an outbound connection to **amq.nexploit.app** via the AMQ protocol (over TLS) using port 5672.
+In order to function properly, the Repeater must have an outbound connection to **amq.nexploit.app** via the AMQ protocol (over TLS) using port 5672.

+> [!WARNING|label:Important]
-!> **Important:** A Repeater is not required if you are able to whitelist a specific IP and port in your firewall.
+A Repeater is not required if you are able to whitelist a specific IP and port in your firewall.

 ### How Does an On-Premises Repeater Deployment Work?
 NeuraLegion’s Repeater is an [Open Source](https://www.npmjs.com/package/@neuralegion/nexploit-cli) component.
 It is a lightweight local agent that securely connects to NeuraLegion’s cloud engines and mediates the traffic from the cloud to any local target.